Characterizing cubic hypersurfaces via projective geometry: Varieties satisfying the relation

 \subsection{Approach via uniruledness property and an application to a stable rationality question}

 Our initial approach to Question \ref{whatyfy} was to use uniruledness properties of varieties which can satisfy the given relation.
 The most recent/general restriction using this approach (Proposition \ref{gencodim}, Corollary \ref{nodeg}) is given below.
-While this gives a more qualitative condition than the previous section, these methods can be generalized to analyze other relations in $K_0(\Var_k)$ with some properties similar to the $Y-F(Y)$ relation.
+These methods can be generalized to analyze other relations in $K_0(\Var_k)$ with some properties similar to the $Y-F(Y)$ relation.
 More specifically, we will apply the logic of the proof of Proposition \ref{kodimnew} to related stable birationality problem (Example \ref{symsb}) and obtain geometric restrictions to varieties satisfying relations sharing certain properties with the $Y-F(Y)$ relation (Example \ref{kodimnewext}). \\

-Using a result on unirationality of symmetric products (Proposition \ref{kodimnew}), we will first show that complete intersections of $\ge 2$ general hypersurfaces (in their given degrees) of dimension $\ge 2$ do \emph{not} satisfy Galkin--Shinder's $Y-F(Y)$ relation (Proposition \ref{cpintgs}, Corollary \ref{nodeg}).
+Using a result on unirationality of symmetric products (Proposition \ref{kodimnew}), we will first show that complete intersections of $\ge 2$ general hypersurfaces (in their given degrees) of dimension $\ge 2$ do \emph{not} satisfy Galkin--Shinder's $Y-F(Y)$ relation (Corollary \ref{nodeg}).
 Afterwards, we will use the proof of Proposition \ref{kodimnew} to rule out the $Y-F(Y)$ for the intersection of an integral variety with a \emph{very general} hypersurface (Example \ref{vgen}).
 Before doing this, we will state the birational geometry results used.

 \begin{prop} Suppose that $\overline{k} = k$ and $\cha k = 0$.
 If $Y$ is a smooth projective variety of dimension $d \ge 1$ such that $[Y^{(2)}] \equiv [Y] \pmod{\mathbb{L}}$, the Kodaira dimension of $Y$ is $\kappa(Y) = -\infty$.
 If $d \ge 2$, the variety $Y$ must be uniruled. \\ \end{prop}